mui/material-ui/packages/mui-codemod/README.md

   }));
   ```

-- It does not transform dynamic reference from the theme, e.g. color palette.
+- It does not transform dynamic reference from the theme, for example color palette.

   ```js
   const Test = styled('div')(({ ownerState, theme }) => ({